IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 # About {{site.data.keyword.mobilepushshort}}
 {: #overview-push}
-Last updated: 27 September 2016
+Last updated: 14 October 2016
 {: .last-updated}

 IBM {{site.data.keyword.mobilepushshort}} is a service that you can use to send notifications to iOS and Android mobile devices, and to Google Chrome and Mozilla Firefox web browsers.
 Notifications can be targeted to all application users or to a specific set of users and devices using tags.
 You can administer devices, tags, and subscriptions.
 You can also use an SDK (software development kit) and Representational State Transfer (REST) application program interface (APIs) to further develop your client applications.